lizhanmit/learning-notes/spark-note/spark-note.md

 - Write Ahead Logs (WAL): introduced in Spark Streaming 1.2.
 - Direct approach of Spark Streaming and Kafka integration: introduced in Spark 1.3.
 - `SparkSession` interface: introduced in Spark 2.0.
+- After Spark 2.0, RDDs are replaced by Dataset, which is strongly-typed like an RDD.

 ---